gamesbook/pyprototypr/docs/source/script_anatomy.rst

 A **track** can be defined as the borders of a rectangle or polygon shape;
 or at specific angles along the circumference of a circle.
-Shapes can then be place at these locations.
+Shapes can then be placed at these locations.

-The other way that elements can be laid out on a page is through a **grid layout** which can be derived a built-in shape such ``Hexagons`` or constructed using a defined set of properties.
+The other way that elements can be laid out on a page is through a **grid layout** which can be derived from a built-in shape such ``Hexagons`` or constructed using a defined set of properties.

 These are described in the `Layouts <layouts.rst>`_ section.

-There is also a separate section on `Hexagonal Grids <hexagonal_grids.rst>`_ which describes the variety of these type of grids, as well as some options for adding shapes to them.
+There is also a separate section on `Hexagonal Grids <hexagonal_grids.rst>`_ which describes the variety of these types of grids, as well as some options for adding shapes to them.